 - 1. The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips, bonuses, and other compensation for personal services - 2.
-The net income from operation of a business or profession, including any withdrawal of cash or assets from the operation of the business.
+The net income from the operation of a business or profession, including any withdrawal of cash or assets from the operation of the business.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining the net income from a business.
-An allowance for the straight line depreciation of assets used in a business or profession may be deducted as provided in IRS regulations.
-Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the business;
+An allowance for the straight-line depreciation of assets used in a business or profession may be deducted as provided in IRS regulations.
+Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the business: - 3.
+Interest, dividends, and net income of any kind from real or personal property.
+For non-MTW programs where the family has net assets equal to or greater than \$50,000, annual income shall include the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate as determined by the Department of Housing and Urban Development (HUD).
+For Public Housing, income from assets will be calculated in accordance with Section VII of this policy.

-- 3. Interest, dividends, and net income of any kind from real or personal property.
-Where the family has net assets in excess of \$5,000, annual income shall include the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate as determined by the Department of Housing and Urban Development (HUD).
-For Public Housing, income from assets will be calculated in accordance with Part VII of this policy. - 4.
-The full amount received of periodic payments from Social Security, annuities, insurance policies, retirement income, pensions, benefits for disability or death, and other similar types of periodic receipts.
+- 4. The full amount received of periodic payments from Social Security, annuities, insurance policies, retirement income, pensions, benefits for disability or death, and other similar types of periodic receipts.
 This includes a lump-sum payment for the delayed start of a periodic payment, except for SSI and Social Security. - 5.
 Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation, and severance pay. - 6.
 Welfare assistance payments, including General Assistance, Temporary Assistance to Needy Families, and Aid to Families with Dependent Children. - 7.
 Periodic and determinable allowances, such as alimony and child support payments, and regular contribution or gifts, including amounts received from any person not residing in the dwelling. - 8.
 All regular pay, special pay and allowances, (such as longevity, overseas duty, rental allowances, allowances for dependents, etc.) of a member of the Armed Forces (whether or not living in the dwelling) who is head of the family, spouse, or other person whose dependents are living in the dwelling. - 9.
+Income of a day laborer, independent contractor, and seasonal worker regardless of age. - 10.
 For Public Housing units: Minimum Earned Income.
-The greater of the Minimum Earned Income or the actual earned income for a household will be included in accordance with the policy in Section VII of this document.
+The greater of the Minimum Earned Income or the actual earned income for a household will be included in accordance with the policy in Section VII of this document. - 11.
+For Public Housing Units: Travel Income.
+Travel costs for any or all household members who leave the state for more than 60 days in 24 months will be included as income, to include the cost of airfare or mileage at the IRS current medical/moving rate if no airfare is involved, and meal expenses based on the USDA SNAP Maximum Monthly Allotment prorated to the days gone and based on the number of household members traveling.